TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 #### Should I use `Map`/`Set` or `LuaMap`/`LuaSet`?

 In general, it is more painful to use `LuaMap` and `LuaSet`, since they don't have methods like `keys`, `values`, `entries`, and `clear`.
 Additionally, they don't have the `size` attribute to track how large the data structure is.
-Additionally, using them results in non-idiomatic TypeScript code that may be harder for others to read and understand.
+Furthermore, using them results in non-idiomatic TypeScript code that may be harder for others to read and understand.

 For these reasons, we recommend using the normal `Map` and `Set` in order to keep things simple.
 Only use `LuaMap` and `LuaSet` in critical spots where the extra performance boost will really make a difference.